 Most offset projects are based in developing countries.
 They usually take the form of reforestation (planting lots and lots of trees), investment in renewable energy, or buying carbon credits through an emission trading scheme (a complicated market system that, basically, encourages sustainability by making it more profitable for companies).
 The price of offsets varies, but on average, for every tonne of carbon dioxide you produce, it costs upwards of $10 USD to even the scales.

 How does Intrepid come in?

 Intrepid Travel has been a fully carbon neutral company since 2010 (in fact, we’re aiming to be the world’s first ‘climate positive’ travel company by 2020).
 Every year, we measure our annual greenhouse gas (GHG) inventory – in accordance with the global GHG Protocol – then offset our trips and offices using a bunch of renewable programs.
 As a company, Intrepid prioritises projects that have social and economic benefits for communities on top of the obvious environmental ones.
 As of December 2018, we’ve offset more than 310,000 tonnes of carbon dioxide.

-We’re launching a partnership with Offset Earth (and our not-for-profit, The Intrepid Foundation) to make it easy for travellers to offset more than just their adventures.
+We’re launching a partnership with Ecologi (and our not-for-profit, The Intrepid Foundation) to make it easy for travellers to offset more than just their adventures.
 Subscriptions cost less than $1.75 USD per week.
 You can read more about the project over here.

 Does it really work?

 It’s almost impossible to find an article on carbon offsetting without this question lurking in the background.
 There’s a few reasons why.